iExecBlockchainComputing/iexec-sdk/CLI.md

 --callback <address> # specify the callback address of the request --args <string> # specify the arguments to pass to the app --input-files <fileUrl...> # specify the URL of input files to be used by the app (usage: --input-files https://example.com/foo.txt,https://example.com/bar.zip)
---encrypt-result # encrypt the result archive with the beneficiary public key --storage-provider <"ipfs"|"dropbox"> # specify the storage to use to store the result archive --skip-request-check # skip request validity checks, this may result in task execution fail --params <json> # specify the params of the request, this option is reserved to an advanced usage (usage: --params '{"iexec_args":"dostuff","iexec_input_files":["https://example.com/file.zip"]}')
+--encrypt-result # encrypt the result archive with the beneficiary public key (only available for TEE tasks, use with --tag tee)
+--storage-provider <"ipfs"|"dropbox"> # specify the storage to use to store the result archive --skip-request-check # skip request validity checks, this may result in task execution fail --params <json> # specify the params of the request, this option is reserved to an advanced usage (usage: --params '{"iexec_args":"dostuff","iexec_input_files":["https://example.com/file.zip"]}')